Nabizzle/FitMi-Data-Collection/README.md

 station is also connected to the charger.
 When this happens, the pucks and dongle should flash their lights together.

 > **Note**
-> The pucks must be removed first from the station before the dongle is pluged in because they do not connect to the dongle if they are also charging.
+> The pucks must be removed first from the station before the dongle is plugged in because they do not connect to the dongle if they are also charging.
 If the charger is not plugged in, you can connect to them in the station.

 ### Debugging the Puck Output

-If you want to visualize the putput of the pucks, you can use two different functions.
+If you want to visualize the output of the pucks, you can use two different functions.
 The [puck_plot.py](#puck_plotpy) script shows the output of the all sensors of the pucks in a series of subplots.
 The [show_orientation.py](#show_orientationpy) script shows one of the puck's rotations on a 3D figure.
 To pick the puck you need to change the puck number in the script.
 0 is the blue puck and 1 is the yellow puck.